mark-rushakoff/contribot/README.md

 ## Getting Started

+Create a user to actually create comments.
+If your user was octocat, run `rake token:generate[octocat]` (you will be prompted for octocat's password).
+This will generate and display a token that is needed so that the app can comment on behalf of that user.

 [Register an application on GitHub](https://github.com/settings/applications/new).
 For development, you can set both the URL and callback URL to (e.g.) `http://localhost:3001`.